 Accreditation by the New England Association applies to the institution as a whole.
 Inquiries regarding status of an institution's accreditation by the New England Association should be directed to the administrative staff of the College.
 Individuals may also contact the Association:

-Commission on Institutions of Higher Education New England Association of Schools and Colleges 209 Burlington Road Bedford, Massachusetts 01730-1433 781.271.0022 Cordon College is also accredited, certified or appro
+Commission on Institutions of Higher Education New England Association of Schools and Colleges 209 Burlington Road Bedford, Massachusetts 01730-1433 781 271 0022

 Gordon College is also accredited, certified or approved by the following agencies: